Why did they cast lots?

 Question: Why did Roman soldiers cast lots for the clothes of Jesus?

 Interestingly, though not commanded in the Bible, lots were cast to determine which of the priests at Jerusalem’s temple carried out a certain function like cleansing the altar or offering incense to God (The Temple at the Time of Christ, Chapter 7).
 They were common in games and gambling.
-Some of the things used for lots, depending upon the time and location, were polished sticks, coins, cards, dice, bones, stones, etc.
+Some of the things thrown were, depending upon the time and location, polished sticks, coins, cards, dice, bones, stones, etc.

-Before the dividing of Jesus' clothes, Herod's soldiers forced a gorgeous robe on him in order to mock him.
+Before the dividing up of our Savior's clothes, Herod's soldiers forced a gorgeous robe on him in order to mock him.